Title Sequences – The Theory Behind Them and How To Make Your Own

 There’s a heightened sex sequence with full nudity; this is going to be an adult series with themes of sex.

 The subject of religion is present.
 A church scene is juxtaposed to a rundown liquor store.
-This could be an indication that characters in the show see religion as a concept in ruin.
-Or is it something people turn to when times a hard?
+This could indicate that characters in the show see religion as a concept in ruin.
+Or is it something people turn to when times are hard?

 The period of the film stock looks like it’s from the civil rights era—a period where those of a different race fought for equality.
 Presumably, one would know from the trailers or show information that this show revolves around vampires.
 Does this implication mean that Vampires have to fight for their rights?
-We quickly see a few gravestones, which are a direct symbol of death.
-Then, finally, we are brought back to another clip with sexual associations, which reinforces the notion that yes, this is an adult series with sexual themes.
+We quickly see a few gravestones, which directly symbolize death.
+Then, finally, we are brought back to another clip with sexual associations, which reinforces the notion that, yes, this is an adult series with sexual themes.

-To create your own title sequence, you can find tips in the video at the starting point 11:30.
-A title sequence is not just let the audience know who is in your film.
+To create your title sequence, you can find tips in the video at the starting point of 11:30.
+A title sequence does not just let the audience know who is in your film.
 They will be aware of that when they watch the show or film themselves.
-A title sequence is a moment of prosperity where you can invite your audience to a foreign world, and you are going to want to make sure that their first experience in being there is going to be amazing.
+A title sequence is a moment of prosperity where you can invite your audience to a foreign world, and you will want to make sure that their first experience there will be amazing.

 3D Logo Reveal

-The third option which has become popular over recent years is the 3d logo reveal.
-Andrew Kramer of Video Copilot has an excellent tutorial on how to create your own.
+The third option, which has become popular over recent years, is the 3D logo reveal.
+Andrew Kramer of Video Copilot has an excellent tutorial on creating your own.

-The 3D logo reveal is often instead of the title sequence and plain text animation.
-In recent years, Television Networks have had much fun with 3d intros when an episode has had a particular theme.
-For example, above is Arrow’s 3d logo, and below is the Flash’s.
+The 3D logo reveal is often used instead of the title sequence and plain text animation.
+In recent years, Television Networks have had much fun with 3D intros when an episode has a particular theme.
+For example, above is Arrow’s 3D logo, and below is the Flash’s.

 Remember to check out the video for the full breakdown and tutorial.
-If you have made a title sequence yourself, post it in the comments below.
+If you have made a title sequence, post it in the comments below.